-1. The case originated in an application (no. 72686/10) against the Kingdom of Sweden lodged with the Court under Article 34 of the Convention for the Protection of Human Rights and Fundamental Freedoms ("the Convention") by three Iraqi nationals ("the applicants") on 21 November 2010.
-The President of the Section acceded to the applicants' request not to have their names disclosed (Rule 47 § 3 of the Rules of Court).

-2. The applicants were represented by Mr I. Aydin, a lawyer practising in Stockholm.
-The Swedish Government ("the Government") were represented by their Agents, Ms C. Hellner and Ms H. Kristiansson, of the Ministry for Foreign Affairs.

-3. The applicants alleged that their deportation to Iraq would involve a violation of Articles 2 and 3 of the Convention.

-4. On 22 December 2010 the President of the Section to which the case had been allocated decided to apply Rule 39 of the Rules of Court, indicating to the Government that the applicants should not be deported to Iraq for the duration of the proceedings before the Court.

-5. On 12 September 2011 the application was communicated to the Government.
+- 1. The case originated in an application (no. 68411/10) against the Kingdom of Sweden lodged with the Court under Article 34 of the Convention for the Protection of Human Rights and Fundamental Freedoms ("the Convention") by an Iraqi national ("the applicant") on 15 November 2010.
+The President of the Section acceded to the applicant's request not to have his name disclosed (Rule 47 § 3 of the Rules of Court). - 2.
+The applicant was represented by Mr T. Nisebinis, a lawyer practising in Gothenburg.
+The Swedish Government ("the Government") were represented by their Agent, Ms H. Lindquist, of the Ministry for Foreign Affairs. - 3.
+The applicant alleged, in particular, that his deportation to Iraq would involve a violation of Articles 2 and 3 of the Convention. - 4.
+On 8 February 2011 the President of the Section decided to apply Rule 39 of the Rules of Court, indicating to the Government that the applicant should not be deported to Iraq until further notice. - 5.
+On 8 November 2011 the application was communicated to the Government.